jdpc91/DeepNudeCLI/README.md

 ## This project is based in the official DeepNude python source-code

+## Description

+Create NSFW, Nude images from common images, using Aritificial Inteligence Pix2pix Algorithm using you CUDA GPU or only your CPU.
+Compatible with Windows, Mac and Linux.

 ## Benefits

-- Process images fast from Unix Terminal or Windows CMD.
+- Process images fast from Unix/Mac Terminal or Windows Cmd.
 - Outputs with no Watermark.
 - Interface Modifications for Easy to Use.
 - Free to use and distribute.